Do your employees have the post-holiday blues? Do you want to channel the fresh energy that comes with the start of a new year?

 5) Make it social

 Socialising with work colleagues can be an important part of whether someone likes or doesn’t like their job.
 Employees are happier and more productive at work when they have a connection with their colleagues.
 Encourage a social atmosphere by asking everyone to contribute at team meetings.
-If there is time and interest, you can organise team lunches and morning teas or perhaps support a social club to arrange outside hours activities.
+If there is time and interest, you can organise team lunches and morning teas or perhaps support a social club to arrange outside hours activities at work party venues.

 Trying some or all of these strategies can improve morale and get everyone enthused for the year ahead.
 We can’t guarantee they still won’t be dreaming of summer at the beach – but it’s worth a try!